-The souks of Morocco are chalk full of the perfect gifts for your special someones.
+The souks of Morocco are chock full of the perfect gifts for your special someone.
 Whether you’re looking for something small for a stocking stuffer or something a bit larger to toss into Santa’s sleigh, the likelihood of you making a big holiday splash with unique, often handmade gifts is assured.

-And if you’re really in the season for giving, check out our list of favorite non-profits we support at the end of our Morocco gift guide.
+And if you’re really in the season for giving, check out our list of favorite non-profits we support, at the end of this Morocco gift guide.
 Your gift to any of these NGOs makes an impact that will last far longer than the holiday season.
 Even the smallest of donations can go a very, very long way.

 Of course, if you have already enjoyed traveling Morocco with us, you could always consider gifting a customized tour (forgive the plug!) for your loved ones.
 Giving the trip of a lifetime aside, here is our list of gift ideas from Morocco:

 Happy Holidays from the team at Journey Beyond Travel!

 Morocco Gift Guide: For the Bath